sebastianspicker/resonance/README.md

 resonance keeps setup, verification, and known limitations in one place.

 ## Status
-Lifecycle stage: bootstrap.
-Maintenance guidance now reflects the stable shape.
+Lifecycle stage: core-build-out.
+The useful early notes have been carried forward.

 ## Development
 - Reduced surprise in the docker release checks.

 ## Usage
-- Merged scattered docker guidance into the docs.

-- The document now favors checked behavior over exploratory notes.
+- Rewrote the next js explanation around the maintained behavior.

+- The older setup fragments have been reduced to the useful parts.

 ## Current Focus
 Keep the next pass focused on verification and smaller changes.
 Use the next review to check behavior before adding surface area.
+Prefer narrow maintenance work over broad rewrites.